Layne-Huang/layne-huang.github.io/index.md

 ## Short Biography [<a href="" target="_blank">CV</a>]

-I'm a fourth-year Ph.D. student at the Department of Computer Science, City University of Hong Kong, advised by Prof. [Ka-Chun Wong](http://www.cs.toronto.edu/~wkc/).
-Before that, I received my bachelor's degree from Wuhan University (major in MIS and minor in CS).
+I'm a Postdoctoral Fellow in Prof. [Luca Pinello's](http://ec2-3-220-229-138.compute-1.amazonaws.com/people/) group at Massachusetts General Hospital and Harvard Medical School.
+Before that, I received my PhD degree at the Department of Computer Science, City University of Hong Kong, advised by Prof. [Ka-Chun Wong](http://www.cs.toronto.edu/~wkc/) and bachelor degree from Wuhan University (major in MIS and minor in CS).
 I was a joint visiting student with Prof. [Manolis Kellis](http://compbio.mit.edu/) and Prof. [Marinka Zitnik](https://zitniklab.hms.harvard.edu/) at MIT and Harvard.
-My research interests include AIDD (AI for drug design), Bioinformatics, and BioNLP.
-I am going to join Prof. [Luca Pinello](http://ec2-3-220-229-138.compute-1.amazonaws.com/people/)'s lab as a postdoc in MGH and Harvard University.
+My research interests include AIDD (AI for drug design) and Bioformatics.
 I am also a big fan of Real Madrid ⚽️.

 I am looking for the faculty position starting from 2024 Fall.
 Please do not hesitate to contact me (lhuang93-c@my.cityu.edu.hk; layne_huang@outlook.com) if you are interested in my research.